Pembe Marmara: Life

 Marmara was born into a wealthy family called the "Saraç" family, who traced their lineage back to Anatolia at the time of the 1571 Ottoman conquest of Cyprus.
 Her father, Yusuf Saraç Hüseyin, was known as "Grocer Hasan".
 Marmara started her educational life at the Yenicami Pre-School, after which she enrolled in the Ayasofya Girls' Primary School and Victoria Girls' High School.
-She then studied at the Teachers' Academy and became a primary school teacher working at the Ayasofya Primary School.
+She then studied at the Teachers' College and became a primary school teacher working at the Ayasofya Primary School.

 She initially wrote under aliases such as Nevin Nale, Gülen Gaye, Lafazan Meçhul ("the unknown talkative"), Funda and Fırtına, and even as such experienced a great fear of persecution.
 This was because of her father and the patriarchal society seeing women's poetry as scandalous and promiscuous at the time and the ban of the British colonial government on civil servants publishing written work, which would cost her her job.
 According to her sister, their father, having read at the newspaper one of Marmara's poems that she wrote under an alias, broke into their home exasperated, saying that he had read a poem written by a woman and "the sky would fall onto their heads" as "there was no shame left in [their] women".

 Her poetry gradually became well-known in Cyprus and Turkey with her poems published in the journals I. ve II.
 Demet Şiir Seçkinleri in Cyprus and Yedigün in Turkey.
 However, the vast majority of her poems were published in Turkish Cypriot newspapers between 1944 and 1958.
 She was one of the few prominent women in the Turkish Cypriot society in the 1940s, the others being poet Urkiye Mine Balman, musicians Kamran Aziz and Türkan Aziz and businessperson Vedia Barut.

 She soon became pen pals with poets in Turkey.
 With Ümit Yaşar Oğuzcan, one of these pen pals, she developed a romantic affair that each expressed through their poems.
 They then got engaged through a ring that Oğuzcan sent hidden in a book that he sent her.
 Marmara's father was outraged at the prospect but had to yield when his daughter stopped eating, sending her brother to Istanbul to see Oğuzcan.
 However, her brother came with a stark refusal of the prospects, saying that Oğuzcan was "stout and a stutterer".
 This psychologically devastated Marmara and influenced her poetry.

 She later married Sedat Baker, a psychiatrist, with whom they moved to Istanbul for some time.
 In 1960, her son, Ulus Baker, who would later become a renowned sociologist, was born.
 The couple then became separated and Baker was murdered in Kyrenia because of a forbidden love affair.
 Marmara, heartbroken, moved back to Istanbul with her son.
 She later was diagnosed with cancer and returned to Cyprus.
 She lived at a house on Abdi Çavuş Street in the walled city of Nicosia, with which she became associated, and died there on 31 January 1984.